Category: Sunday School Manual

 2. Allow the Assistant Teacher to see to the wellbeing of the class, and mark attendance and assignment.

-3. Teach the lesson outline, summarise, con-clude, evaluate the lesson and give an assignment.
+3. Teach the lesson outline, summarise, con-clude, evaluate the lesson and give assignment.

 The Lecture Teaching Method.